Patient Area

 Q: How do I volunteer for a study?

 If you are interested in participating in any of our studies please discuss this with your IBD consultant to establish if you are eligible and to weigh up the pros and cons.
-If your physician is not involved in the study that you are interested in, you can pass on details of our website and/or email address and he/she can then contact us to discuss your participation in the study in question.
+If your physician is not involved in the study that you are interested in, you can pass on details of our website and/or email address and they can then contact us to discuss your participation in the study in question.

 Alternatively you can contact us directly at initiativeibd@gmail.com and we can discuss your eligibility with you and contact your physician as necessary.
 If you are then accepted as a participant you would see a consultant and/or research nurse in a hospital that is participating in the study for your study visits and procedures.